Idle Time: Meaning, Causes & What It’s Costing Your Business

 Managing both of these effectively requires different approaches: Downtime demands timely maintenance, while reducing idle time requires better scheduling and communication across operations.

-When it comes to maintenance metrics, idle time can be a key performance indicator (KPI).
-It’s calculated using this formula:
+Idle time is a key performance indicator (KPI) that can be calculated using this formula:

 Idle time calculation